LI7XI/AudioAnalyzerDocs/docs/plugin-structure/child.md

 Name of the process to get data from.

 ?>This option is optional.
-If you don't specify it, the plugin will try to find processing with specified HandlerName.
+If you don't specify it, the plugin will try to find the process with the specified HandlerName.

-!>But you have to specify it only if parent measure has several processings with same handler, so that HandlerName doesn't uniquely identify the handler(?, after the 'so that' part).
+!>But you have to specify this option only if parent measure has several processes with same handler.

 _Examples:_